MileHacker Logo

 Car Rental

-Requires valid driving license (AN international driving permit for non--EU/EEA), passport, major credit card.
+Requires valid driving license (IDP for non-EU/EEA), passport, major credit card.
 Minimum age typically 21.
 Major international (Avis, Hertz) and local (Cicar, AutoReisen) companies are available.
 Book in advance.
 Consider full comprehensive insurance.

 Motorcycle & Scooter